MicrosoftDocs/Viva/Viva/connections/build-viva-connections.md

 4. Consider using the [Portal launch scheduler](/microsoft-365/enterprise/portallaunchscheduler) to monitor performance for high-traffic sites that are being shared for the first time.

-## Test and refine the Viva Connections experience
+## Step 4: Test and refine the Viva Connections experience
 Before sharing Viva Connections with the rest of your organization, recruit a small group of users to test and refine popular workflows to ensure end-users have a great experience using Viva Connections for the first time.
 Consider recruiting specific people from different audiences to complete popular tasks.
 Make improvements until the experience is ideal for the rest of the organization.

 **Best practices for testing:**